 - fresh cracked black pepper

-- freshly chopped parsley, as garnish
+- freshly chopped parsley, as a garnish

 Spicy Maple Sauce: